raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

 That's right!
 + Explore projects introduce new skills
-+ In Design projects, creators practice skills and bring their own interests
++ In Design projects, creators practise skills and bring their own interests
 + In Invent projects creators use all their skills to meet a project brief

  --- /feedback ---